Azure/azure-functions-sql-extension/docs/BindingsOverview.md

 A `Leases_*` table is created for every unique instance of a function and table.
 The full name will be in the format `Leases_<FunctionId>_<TableId>` where `<FunctionId>` is generated from the function ID and `<TableId>` is the object ID of the table being tracked.
 Such as `Leases_7d12c06c6ddff24c_1845581613`.

+To find the name of the leases table associated with your function, look in the log output for a line such as this which is emitted when the trigger is started.

+`SQL trigger Leases table: [az_func].[Leases_84d975fca0f7441a_901578250]`

+This log message is at the `Information` level, so make sure your log level is set correctly.

 NOTE: `FunctionId` is generated from a couple of inputs:
     - The HostId, which is a hash of the assembly name containing the function
     - The full class and method name of the function